 - Serve in strict compliance with statutory time and manner requirements.
 See instructions on serving eviction notices.

-- Do not include non-rent items.
+- For residential tenancies, utilities may be included as rent.
+Do not include other non-rent items such as late fees or notice fees.
 These should be on a ten-day notice to comply or vacate.

 - More time or additional service methods may be required by the lease.